tasal9/ZamAI/Google-Summer-of-Code.md

 Note: this year we will likely accept 1-2 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

+Below are some suggested issues.
+These are starting points.
+Your proposal should start with (1) a "Problem" section that describes the problem being solved, followed by (2) your proposed solution to the problem, including implementation details and constraints.

 # Proposal evaluation

 Proposal evaluation criteria: